Hazard Identification (HAZID)

 Example:

 A HAZID workshop occurs during basic engineering phases with all the project stakeholder and a HAZID Facilitator.
-During this it identifies possible ammonia leak from storage vessels could cause issues so they make design modifications.
+During this it identified an ammonia leak from storage vessels could cause safety issues, so they make design modifications.

 Cited Source: